-- Do you articulate a mission that is not realistic? - Do you behave in ways (that you may be blind to) that do not support your vision and values? - Are you caught up in internal politics? - Are you trying to please too many different constituencies? - Do you espouse principles that the systems you work in do not permit you to practice? - Have there been occasions when you've violated confidences? - Do you have difficulty admitting errors? - Do you keep your commitments? - Do people know where you stand and what you stand for?
+- Do you articulate a mission that is not realistic? - Are you caught up in internal politics? - Are you trying to please too many different constituencies? - Have there been occasions when you've violated confidences? - Do you have difficulty admitting errors? - Do you keep your commitments? - Do people know where you stand and what you stand for?